Adam4224/Helpwiz.FastCsvReader/README.md

 # Capabilities
 Allows custom delimiter characters.
-Allows quoted values with commas inside e.g. "My value, my second value and my third value"
+Allows quoted values with commas inside e.g. "My value, my second value and my third value" Allows double escaped quotes e.g. "And his heart sang, like a bird: ""I love you!"""
+Allows backslash escaped quotes e.g. "And his heart sang, like a bird: \"I love you!\""

 # Limitations
 Does not allow multi-line values
-Does not allow values containing quotes (i.e. no escaped quotes).
-Requires a header row for the csv file.
+Requires a header row (but this can be read from a separate file or synthesised if required).

 # Performance
 Because the property access expressions are compiled, the library will load csv files at the maximum speed possible.